fengcong1992/fengcong1992.github.io/_pages/teaching.md

 The purpose of this course is to give students a general understanding of the broad range of technical areas and applications specific to the mechanical engineering profession.
 Course activities include team oriented‐ competitions and lectures by mechanical engineering experts.
 The learning objectives/outcomes for this course are as follows:

--Introduction of mechanical engineering topics (mechanical design, forces in structures and machines, materials and stresses, motion and power transmission, fluids engineering, thermal and energy systems).
+*Introduction of mechanical engineering topics (mechanical design, forces in structures and machines, materials and stresses, motion and power transmission, fluids engineering, thermal and energy systems).
 -Problem-solving and communication skills.
 -Teamwork and group projects.

-**MECH 1208 Introduction to Mechanical Engineering II** The purpose of this course is to give students a general understanding of the broad range of technical areas and applications specific to the mechanical engineering profession.
+**MECH 1208 Introduction to Mechanical Engineering II**

+The purpose of this course is to give students a general understanding of the broad range of technical areas and applications specific to the mechanical engineering profession.
 Course activities include team - oriented competitions, and lectures by mechanical engineering experts.
 Cource learning outcomes include:
 1. Explain concepts in mechanical design, forces and stresses, engineering materials, motion and power transmission, and thermal and energy systems.
 2. Develop problem-solving and communications skills.